 At present, only reconnaissance paratroop and air assault battalion reconnaissance platoons, as well as reconnaissance company platoons of reconnaissance companies of regiments are equipped with NPTK complexes, but all parachute (airborne assault) platoons of battalions will be provided with these complexes in the future.

-In the future, using a single target data format, it is planned to use unmanned aircraft of various classes, adding to the reconnaissance functions that they currently perform, also the function of guiding and adjusting artillery fire.
+In the future, using a single format of target data, it is also planned to use unmanned aircraft of various classes, adding to the reconnaissance functions that they perform now, also the function of targeting and adjusting artillery fire.

 The fulfillment of the need for information arising from the airborne units and individual servicemen in the performance of such a specific task as collecting after landing and searching for combat vehicles (goods) landed by parachute also did not go unheeded.

-Even during the period of work on the creation of the Polet-K system, a portable paratrooper control system (KSUD) and a paratrooper collection device (UDD) were created, which ensure that each crew member quickly searches for “his” car after landing, especially in conditions of limited visibility.
+Back in the period of work on the creation of the Polet-K system, a wearable complex of paratrooper controls (SPAC) and a paratrooper collection unit (DDD) were created, which ensured that each crew member could quickly search for his own car after landing, especially in reduced visibility conditions.

 A transmitter is installed on each landed vehicle, which turns on when the parachute system is triggered when landing.